What Is UX Design, and How Does It Benefit Your Website?

 The Connection Between Usability and UX

 While the two are not the same, they are closely related.
-In most cases, bad usability leads to a poor user-experience.
+In most cases, bad usability leads to poor user experience.
 User-experience design is simply combining usability design and web design to create an online presence that looks and functions well across all devices and screen sizes.

 What is User-Experience?